 For a room with water views, book your stay at the Madison Beach Hotel.
-The Brunch by the Beach package (from $295/pp) includes luxurious accommodations, wine reception, late checkout, breakfast and a Bloody Mary-fueled brunch for two.
+The Metro-North Railroad Package (from $239/night, Sun-Thurs) includes overnight waterfront accommodations, two round-trip train tickets on Metro North and Shore Line East, continental breakfast for two, and a 20% discount at The Wharf restaurant and Sounds of the Sea Spa.
+Call 203.245.1404 to book a room.
 The hotel hosts the Grassy Strip, a free weekly outdoor music and film festival.
 Though there is much to do around town, on a hot day, you may find yourself lingering in the cool confines of your private patio.

 How to get there: Take Metro-North from Grand Central Station to New Haven ($14.73/one-way off peak web ticket).
 Purchase a lifetime permit for $5 and you may bring your bike on board.
 The permit can be purchased at window #27 at Grand Central.
 The Shore Line East commuter train ($4.50/one way to Madison) meets Metro-North right across the platform, so transferring trains couldn’t be simpler.
 Your bike is transported gratis on the Shore Line East.
 The new Madison rail station is an easy walk to the village.